-Everyone will want to TAG along
+Everyone will want to TAG along.

 Balay Dako – Nasugbu-Tagaytay Rd.

-Balay Dako serves authentic Filipino dishes, drawing inspiration from as way back as before being colonised and also mixing in the melting pot of influences our cuisine has evolved into over the years.
+Balay Dako serves authentic Filipino dishes, drawing inspiration from as way back as before being colonized and also mixing in the melting pot of influences our cuisine has evolved into over the years.
 They are a part of Antonio’s Group of Restaurants so you can expect nothing but the best.

 Recommended dish: Sisig na Pusit